ibm-cloud-docs/transit-gateway/conn-gre.md

 1. Verify BGP hold timer and keepalive configurations.
 The hold timer should be set to 90 seconds while the keepalive should be set to 30 seconds.
 1. If the BGP settings are correct, then check that the MTU setting on your device matches the MTU for the GRE gateway.

    Otherwise, if BGP can utilize `OpenSent` or `OpenConfirm`, check the BGP multi-hop settings on your device.
 Some GRE tunnel configurations might not adjust the BGP TCP TTL.
-As a workaround, set your multi-hop to a value of 16, which forces the TTL value of the BGP packet to expire after 16 routed hops.
+As a workaround, set your multi-hop to a value of `16`, which forces the TTL value of the BGP packet to expire after 16 routed hops.

+1. For Juniper vSRX, BGP stale-routes-time is 5 minutes by default.
+The stale-routes-time statement allows us to set the length of time that the routing device waits to receive messages from restarting neighbors before declaring them down.
+In case of GRE HA failover to a second GRE, the traffic takes 5 minutes to be reflected by the second tunnel.